Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 You're building something with AI.
 You've tested both Claude and GPT-5.
 Both work.
 Now you have to pick one — and someone in a Slack thread has told you "just use GPT-5, it's cheaper."
 Maybe they're right.
 But I spent longer than I'd like to admit trying to figure out if that was actually true for my specific use case, and the answer turned out to be less simple than one sentence suggests.

 The problem with most "Claude vs GPT-5 pricing" comparisons is that they compare input token costs, declare a winner, and stop there.
 But in any real application — a chatbot, a content pipeline, a document processor — output tokens are where most of your bill actually comes from.
-Output tokens cost 3–8x more than input tokens.
+Output tokens cost 3–8x more than input tokens on every provider.
 Skip that part and you're doing the math wrong.

 Current Official Pricing — March 2026